 What happens during the phone number porting process?

-During this evaluation stage, it’s also beneficial to assess the cost associated with porting out of your current carrier and porting into your new carrier.
-Within US and Canada, most carriers will charge a port out and port in fee per phone number.
-Both of these fees are typically required to be paid before the porting can be initiated.
+During this early stage, you should consider the costs associated with porting out of your current carrier and into your new one.
+Within the US and Canada, most carriers charge port-out and port-in fees per phone number, both of which must be paid before the porting can be initiated.

 - Pay porting and phone number rental fees to new carrier: Typically (especially in US and Canada), porting and phone number rental fees are required by all carriers.
-Play it safe by ensuring that your new carrier account has enough balance to cover the phone number rental and porting fees associated with the newly ported phone numbers.
+Play it safe by ensuring that your new carrier account has enough of a balance to cover the phone number rental and porting fees associated with the newly ported phone numbers.

-- Activate all phone numbers with current carrier: Check with your current carrier that the phone numbers you wish to port are active and in service during the entire porting process.
+- Activate all phone numbers with current carrier: Check with your current carrier that the phone numbers you want to port are active and in service during the entire porting process.
 Any service interruption during this process will lead to the cancellation of the port.

 - Use a valid BTN: When the billing telephone number (BTN) is used as a master number to identify your account with your current carrier, ensure that it matches the one on file with your current carrier.